-Shell planted in Maryland's past repletion program that received no significant spat set usually became silted over within about five years (Smith et al 2005).
-Such covered shell is now available for reclamation according to the permit discussed in Section 3.0.
+Shell planted in Maryland's past repletion program that received no significant spat set usually became silted within about five years (Smith et al 2005).
+However, this didn't make the shell entirely unavailable, as in "lost" or "buried".
+It simply meant that the clean planted shell now had become like the natural shell already on the bar.
+MDNR's Fall Survey data show many old plantings still producing spat sets years later.
+Such old shell, should it eventually become significantly covered or buried, can be reclaimed according to the permit discussed in Section 3.0.
 Initial efforts to reclaim previously planted shell were not cost-effective; therefore, past planting procedures will be avoided to the extent possible; nevertheless, shell from past repletion programs that has been covered with silt can be reclaimed, which makes it a reusable resource until it degrades and breaks down.
-The oyster shell half-life typically ranges from 3 to 6 years in mid-Atlantic estuaries (Powell et al. 2006).
+The oyster shell half-life typically ranges from 3 to 6 years in mid-Atlantic estuaries (Powell et al. 2006), but as stated in an earlier section, in Maryland the situation is less aggressive than in higher salinity areas.

 Dredged shell should be planted with regards to the timing of natural recruitment.
-Oyster recruitment is highest in the spring; however, spawning can occur from May to October.
-Shell planting should occur right before spawning occurs to maximize the potential from settlement of oyster larvae on the shells.
+Oyster recruitment is highest in the summer; however, spawning can occur from May to October.
+Shell planting should occur right before spawning occurs and into its early phase to maximize the potential from settlement of oyster larvae on the shells.
 If oyster shell is planted after recruitment, the shell can potentially be colonized by other benthic taxa.
 To maximize the benefit of shell planting, planting should occur in high recruitment years, however, it is hard to predict this therefore additional oyster hatchery spat-on-shell planting on top of the shell planting should be considered in some areas to increase the effectiveness restoring oyster bars (O'Beirn et al. 2000, Rodney and Paynter 2006).